achtnullzwei/Doorman/docs/en/changelog/hardware.md

+---
+description: Explore the complete history of Doorman PCB revisions, including new features, improvements, and changes in each update.
+---

 # PCB Revision History & Changelog
 Welcome to the complete history of all PCB updates!
 This page highlights the new features, improvements, and changes made in each revision.